Calculator/Resources/NC Military Pay and Taxes: Guide for Service Members and Veterans

 NC Veterans' Property Tax Exclusions

-NC offers meaningful property tax relief that compounds the income tax advantages above:
+NC offers meaningful property tax relief for disabled veterans that compounds the income tax advantages above.
+These programs are administered by county tax offices, not the state, so application procedures vary by county.

-• 100% P&T disability exemption: Veterans with a 100% permanent and total VA disability rating are fully exempt from property taxes on their primary NC residence.
-For a $300,000 home in a county with a $0.80/$100 tax rate, this saves approximately $2,400/year.
+Veterans with a 100% permanent and total (P&T) VA disability rating are fully exempt from property taxes on their primary NC residence.
+For a $300,000 home in a county with a $0.80/$100 tax rate, this saves approximately $2,400/year — over $200/month, every month, for the life of the property.
+The exemption continues for an unremarried surviving spouse of a 100% P&T disabled veteran, providing long-term financial security for families.

 Free Tax Filing Resources for NC Military